Wier-Stewart/b4st/README.md

 * **Navbar with dropdowns (child menus)** – a [custom walker nav menu class](https://github.com/SimonPadbury/b4st/blob/master/functions/navbar.php) has been built to handle the dropdowns.

 * Sidebar-widget-area is optional.
 If no widgets, then the sidebar will not be shown (main column automatically becomes full width).

-* A starter CSS theme – `/theme/css/b4st.css`, enqueued.
-(Note: do not put your styles in `styles.css`, because that is not enqueued.)

 * WordPress menu and WordPress search form in the Bootstrap 4 `.navbar` (Note: Bootstrap 4 navbar dropdowns supports only two levels of menu links (no sub-sub menus).